-Working in conjunction with FSC's School of Education, our Music Department offers a music education major that prepares you for a professional teaching career in the K-12 classroom.
+Working in conjunction with Florida Southern College's School of Education, our Music Department offers a Bachelor of Music Education major that prepares you for a professional teaching career in the K-12 classroom.

 Talent-based scholarships for students intending to pursue a music degree are available through audition.